I’m sometimes asked the million dollar question: ”How long does it take to learn French ?” (or any other language, for that matter.)

 - FYW 024 : How to stay motivated learning French?

-If you are are a more intermediate to advance level, then please check out French Voices Podcast, these are a series of interview with native French speakers who share their passion, it comes with free complete transcript along with other supporting material.
+If you are are a more intermediate to advance level, then please check out French Voices Podcast, these are a series of interview with native French speakers who share their passion, it comes with some questions to test your comprehension and you can also get the full transcript of the conversation.
 A new episode of French Voices is released on the 1st, and 15th of each month.

 And you ?
 When would you say that one is fluent in a language ?
 How long does it take to learn French ?
 Leave a comment in the section below!